redlibrarian/redlibrarian.github.io/_posts/2020-08-26-proceduralism-and-mandates.markdown

-I'm not arguing that the capitalist state *ought* to be deploying well-armed police to ensure the implementation of fascist policy, but I do want to point out that the limitations inherent in the bourgeois conception of the state itself.
+I'm not arguing that the capitalist state *ought* to be deploying well-armed police to ensure the implementation of fascist policy, but I do want to point out the limitations inherent in the bourgeois conception of the state itself.
 Limitations meant to ensure the sovereignty of individual "freedom" make it impossible for the state to develop and implement vitally important policies and procedures when